marcokunz/house-mgmt/README.md

 - UC-1 [Login on WE-CRM]: Agents can log-in by entering an email address and password.
 As an extension, new agents my register first.
 - UC-2 [Register on WE-CRM]: Agents can register to get an account (profile) to access the WE-CRM system.
-- UC-3 [Edit a customer]: Agents can create, update and delete customers.
+- UC-3 [Edit a mieter]: Agents can create, update and delete customers.
-- UC-4 [Show a customer list]: Agents can get an overview over their customers based on a customer list.
+- UC-4 [Show a mieter list]: Agents can get an overview over their customers based on a mieter list.
 As an extension they can create, update and delete customers (UC-3), generate a PDF (UC-5) or send an email (UC-6).
-- UC-5 [Generate a PDF customer list]: Agents can generate a PDF containing a list of their customers.
+- UC-5 [Generate a PDF mieter list]: Agents can generate a PDF containing a list of their customers.
-- UC-6 [Send customer list via email]: Agents can send an email containing a list of their customers to their own inbox.
+- UC-6 [Send mieter list via email]: Agents can send an email containing a list of their customers to their own inbox.

 ### Constraints